Warrior born at Yafford, Isle of Wight

 Warrior was a bay thoroughbred gelding that my grandfather Jack Seely bred from his own mare Cinderella and who was foaled in the spring of 1908 a few miles from our then family home at Brooke in the west of the Isle of Wight.
-In many ways the real life Warrior is the social pole reverse of Michael Morpurgo’s fictional Joey, the star of War Horse who has so beguiled first readers, then theatre goers and now is set to go global in Steven Spielberg’s film.
-And yet …
+In many ways the real life Warrior is the social pole reverse of Michael Morpurgo’s fictional Joey, the star of War Horse who has so beguiled first readers, then theatre goers and went global in Steven Spielberg’s film.
+And yet...

 Joey is the farmboy’s friend who is bought at market, conscripted into the Army, is lost and battered through terrible ordeals on the Western Front before a triumphantly happy ending.